Backyard Play Activities

 Ideas for Outdoor Activities From Your Friends at the Zoo

-See what kinds of critters are visiting your backyard.
-Just place a plate of birdseed and peanut butter on unsalted crackers in an area as far from human activity as possible.
-Spread sand around the plate about 1” deep and 6” wide.
+Animal Tracks - See what kinds of critters are visiting your backyard.
+Place a plate of birdseed and peanut butter on unsalted crackers in an area as far from human activity as possible.
+Spread sand around the plate about 1”-deep and 6”-wide.
 Pack the sand down and spray it with water to help it stay in place.
 Leave the area alone as much as possible and check in the mornings to see if any tracks have been left in the sand.
 If so, do some research to discover what kind of critters are in the backyard.

-*You can do this same thing in a muddy area or in the snow.
-A great time to take advantage of soggy ground!
+Do this same thing in a muddy area or in the snow.
+Great to take advantage of soggy ground!

-This Norwegian tradition consists of bundling together wheat and storing little food treats throughout the bundle for wild animals.
-You can use dried grasses from a field, sticks, or other natural material that you can bind together.
+Straw Feeder - This Norwegian tradition consists of bundling together wheat and storing little food treats throughout the bundle for wild animals.
+Bind together dried field grass, sticks or other natural material.

 First, form the snowball around a string or a pipe cleaner.
 Make a knot under the snowball or use a large button to help hold the snowball on the string.
 Using a spray bottle, on fine mist, spray the ball to help it keep its shape.
 Decorate the snowball with sticks, berries, nuts, ribbon, buttons, and any other objects you have permission to use.
 Hang the snowballs on a tree for everyone to see!

-Cut a few ends of pine tree branches (small enough to bend) and cut off any extending branches.
+Pine Wreaths - Cut a few ends of pine tree branches (small enough to bend) and cut off any extending branches.
 Take one branch and bend it to make a circle.
 Tie the two ends together.
-Swirl and inter-twine other branches around the circle, until you’ve made a wreath.
+Swirl and intertwine other branches around the circle, until you’ve made a wreath.
 Decorate your wreath with pine cones, needles, berries or any other natural materials you can find.
 This will bring that pine fresh smell indoors!

 Break open the seed carriers to find the seeds inside.
 If necessary, have an adult provide or help you with tools to get to the seed.
 Compare the different kinds of seeds and the cases they came from…Now, what can you do?